 Persons with disabilities who require alternative means of communication for program information (e.g. Braille, large print, audiotape, American Sign Language, etc.), should contact the Agency (State or local) where they applied for benefits.
 Individuals who are deaf, hard of hearing or have speech disabilities may contact USDA through the Federal Relay Service at (800) 877-8339.
 Additionally, program information may be made available in languages other than English.

 Concerns regarding school personnel policy/practice should be directed to the principal.
 The Archdiocese of Seattle offers a Problem Solving Procedure, which can be found in the Archdiocesan Policies and Procedures Manual.
 Copies are located in the faculty room and the parish administrator’s office.

 In the event the principal is unable to assist a staff member in resolving a problem or the grievance/problem is with the principal, staff members are encouraged to contact the pastor or his delegate.

 The community at Visitation Catholic STEM Academy believes that God is in all things, therefore, the school supports healthy development of the whole person; body, mind, and spirit.
 Visitation utilizes Washington State health and physical education standards to guide its programs.
 The health and physical fitness goals at Visitation highlight importance of physical health and a holistic approach to education:

 - Students will acquire the knowledge, skills, and motivation needed to achieve and maintain outstanding physical health and lifelong fitness.

-- Visitation Catholic School is committed to the development of the whole person; body mind and spirit.
+- Visitation Catholic STEM Academy is committed to the development of the whole person; body, mind and spirit.